Who We Are

 This course is an extension of DST 497 (Senior Thesis I) where the majors have begun preliminary research steps towards their Senior Thesis.
 The preliminary steps include a Proposal, an Annotated Bibliography and an IRB application where applicable.
 In this course, the students will begin data collection and analysis to create a final research product.

 Major in Deaf Studies and DST 497

 An examination of the people and the historical processes that brought together deaf individuals to form a cohesive community in the United States.

 This course provides an introductory overview of the major linguistic structures of American Sign Language.
 Major topics are: phonology, morphology, syntax, language use, and linguistic applications.
 Some comparisons with English and other spoken and signed languages will be examined.

-Required related courses 9 hours
+Required related courses 9 credits